 Individual and professional responsibility, as well as scholastic excellence, are emphasized within the School's supportive atmosphere.
-The relationship of the student and his or her advisor is of central importance to this atmosphere.
-Faculty members are conscientious academic advisors and students frequently communicate with their advisors for guidance in clarifying educational, career, and personal goals.
+The relationship of students and advisors is of central importance to this atmosphere.
+Faculty members are conscientious academic advisors and students communicate frequently with them for guidance in clarifying educational, career, and personal goals.

 The School's academic programs and course scheduling are designed to accommodate transfer students and those undecided about an undergraduate major.
-While the School's academic programs prepare students for professional positions in natural resources, graduates are well prepared to pursue careers or advanced study in other professions.
+While the School's academic programs prepare students for professional positions in natural resources, graduates are also well prepared to pursue careers or advanced study in other professions.